fiecato/STM32F4-FreeRTOS-LwIP/readme.txt

 The above content is the English version of the contents of Readme.txt of the manufacturer of the development board I am using.

-ALIENTEK did not do a tutorial on FreeRTOS porting LwIP.
-Therefore, I completed the porting of this part with reference to ALIENTEK's UCOS II porting LwIP tutorial and the code "LWIP with FreeRTOS operating system porting".